England’s total - and their inexperienced spin bowling line-up - was put into perspective

-Stokes sparkles with the bat but selection and strategy could prove costly - Chris Waters
+Ben Stokes sparkles with the bat but England's selection and strategy could prove costly in India - Chris Waters

 Whether any of the matches themselves are likely to last five days is a moot point.